 This museum is located in the oldest and largest port museum of the Netherlands, the place where world port Rotterdam once was founded.
 Here you'll discover the enormous influence the maritime industry has on our daily lives.
 In the Leuvehaven you will also find Vessel 11, a former lightship transformed into a cozy English gastropub.
 Perfect for a maritime themed lunch or drink.

 From the past to the present in just a 10-minute walk

-Not in the mood for an excursion?
+Not in the mood for sightseeing?

 For the ultimate maritime experience it is an absolute must to ride a water taxi!
 These little boats tear over the Maas river and connect many hotspots with each other, such as the Leuvehaven, Veerhaven, SS Rotterdam and Hotel New York.
 There are several stops scattered throughout the city, where you can step onboard and travel to your next destination within minutes.
 Sit back, relax and enjoy the ride!